Cập nhật: 01-01-1970 12:00:00 | Blogs about Vietnam | Lượt xem: 1156

 People love Hanoi for many things including its traditional food and drinks.
 While walking around, you could stop for cup of Vietnamese iced coffee (back coffee with condensed milk and ice), Vietnamese egg coffee (blacked coffee mixed with condensed and fresh milk and raw york), Vietnamese iced tea (Vietnamese tea with ice; could be served with sunflower seeds), Vietnamese iced tea with lemon (iced tea mixed with lemon juice and sugar), fresh tropical fruit juice and so on.

 If you are hungry, stop at a restaurant for Vietnamese bread (breads are stuffed with salad, chili sauce, either pate, roasted pork, fried egg, etc.), Pho (Vietnamese rice noodle soup with beef or chicken), Bun (another type of Vietnamese rice noodle, in rounded shape served with or without soup and topping of pork ball, pork ribs, duck, fried fish, deep fried spring rolls, BBQ pork, etc.), Hanoi grilled fish (a famous dish which fish are grilled; then stirred when serving, and mixed with lots of dills and green onions, peanut, sauces and rounded rice noodle), Hanoi sticky rice combined with many toppings options of chicken, salad, sausages, steamed green beans and deep fried onions, etc. Sweet soup (a type of dessert with well stewed beans cooked with starch powders).
 It’s advised to go with crowd as a busy restaurant means the food are delicious and favored by many locals.
+All these dishes can be wrapped up in a 3 hour street food walking tour Hanoi.

 Beside tasting Hanoi famous food and drinks, shopping around old quarter is also a must-do.
 The signature souvenirs to buy in Hanoi are handicrafts such as Vietnamese lacquers, silk and embroidery products, post cards, clothes, shoes, coffee bean, weasel coffee, dried tea, pepper, cashew, etc. Be curious and reach the coffee street, or shoes street and see if you can get home some nice stuffs.

 Those colonial architecture buildings are not gathered in the same corner; but fortunately, they are not afar that you can get around, even by walking.
+Touring and explore these remarkable construction is intriguing and undoubtedly best things to do in Hanoi.

 To call out some of most prominent, let’s go with The Hanoi Medical University (used to be Medical college founded in 1902; located in Le Thanh Tong Street these days); the Presidential Palace (This building is the venue where the country’s president works and receives distinguish delegators.
 During visiting the Ho Chi Minh Mausoleum, you will spot the Presidential Palace); The Hanoi Opera House (built in 1901, an evidence for the development of Hanoi in terms of culture and social.
 The Opera House is just 05 minutes walking from the renown Hoan Kiem Lake); Cua Bac Church (an old church built by the French administrator in 1931.
 This church is only 5 minutes walking from Ho Chi Minh Mausoleum or 800m from Hanoi West Lake); St Joseph’s Cathedral (a Gothic style French cathedral, sited right in the Old Quarter), Sofitel Legend Metropole Hotel (an opulent old colonial building in south-east Asia which was opened in 1901.
 Located right in the heart of Hanoi, Metropole Hanoi offers higher-end services, amenities, historical tunnel for bombing shelter which offer visiting tours twice a day with maximum capacity of 10 person each.
 Metropole Hanoi hotel also is an area displaying photos of well-known staying guests such as Charlie Chaplin, Angelina Jolie, Janes Fonda and chiefs of state and great delicacies).